Weak localization and universal conductance fluctuations in large area twisted bilayer graphene: Weak Localization

 Now the central object of focus in this section is the magnetoconductivity $\mathrm{MC} = \sigma_{xx}(B)-\sigma_{xx}(0)$, which can be fit by a combination of classical and quantum conductivities, $\mathrm{MC}=\mathrm{MC}_C+\mathrm{MC}_Q$, where the classical conductivity is the Drude MC

-and the quantum conductivity is given by the Hikami-Larkin-Nagaoka (HLN) model, which includes long-range dephasing terms $B_\phi$ and short-range intervalley scattering terms $B_\mathrm{iv}$ (in other systems $B_\mathrm{iv}$ is caused by spin-orbit coupling) \cite{hikami1980spin,lee1985disordered,chakravarty1986weak,mccann2006weak,das2011electronic}.
+and the quantum conductivity is given by a variant of the Hikami-Larkin-Nagaoka (HLN) model, which includes long-range dephasing terms $B_\phi$ and short-range intervalley scattering terms $B_\mathrm{iv}$ (in other systems $B_\mathrm{iv}$ is caused by spin-orbit coupling) \cite{hikami1980spin,lee1985disordered,chakravarty1986weak,mccann2006weak,das2011electronic,tikhonenko2008weak}.
 Explicitly, for spin-triplet Cooperons with the same relaxation time